Virginity-Bot/virginity-bot/README.md

 -   `/score` - check your own virginity
 -   `/leaderboard` - list top 10 virgins in the server
+-   `/checkvirginity` - checks virginity of a given user

 ## How to Increase Your Virginity